 The required amount of effort and skill required depends on the lawn’s landscaping area and the bumpiness on the ground.

 If you don’t have specialized tools or have no experience with complicated landscapes, you shouldn’t attempt to do it independently as it can become quickly challenging and frustrating.

-But this shouldn't discourage you from doing it yourself for few bumps.
+But this shouldn’t discourage you from doing it yourself for a few bumps.
 You can work at your leisurely pace and get it done in a day or two.